boxlegs/pentagon-pizza-party/README.md

 # Pentagon Pizza Party
-impending geopolitical conflict can be predicted via the pentagon pizza index. this tool repeatedly polls the nearby dominos and notifies you if activity is higher than usual.
+impending geopolitical conflict can be predicted via the pentagon pizza index. this tool polls the nearby dominos and notifies you if activity is higher than usual.

 ### Installation
 You can run this yourself - you just need three things!